SeldonIO/seldon-core/examples/centralised-logging/README.md

 The custom fields in the request bodies may not currently be in the index.
 If you hover over one in a request you may see `No cached mapping for this field`.

 To add mappings, go to `Management` at the bottom-left and then `Index Patterns`.
 Hit `Refresh` on the index created earlier.
-The number of fields should increase and `data.names` should be present.
+The number of fields should increase and `request.data.names` should be present.

 Now we can go back and add a further filter for `data.names` with the operator `exists`.
 We can add further filters if we want, such as the presence of a feature name or the presence of a feature value.